 Conclusion

 In North Carolina partition cases, a co-owner who paid qualifying carrying costs—such as property taxes, homeowner’s insurance, necessary repairs, and certain acquisition loan payments—can usually seek contribution as part of the partition accounting, with the court adjusting the final division or sale proceeds.
 Property tax contribution in the partition case is generally limited to taxes paid within the 10 years before the partition petition.
+But under the current version of G.S.
+41-86, reimbursement questions should also be evaluated carefully for exclusive-possession periods, especially for necessary repairs and interest on an existing encumbrance.
 The practical next step is to file a documented request for contribution in the partition proceeding with the Clerk of Superior Court before the key partition milestones in the case.

 Talk to a Partition Action Attorney